onaio/help/faqs/_posts/2016-11-2-photos-tab.md

 title: How do I view images on the photos tab?
 permalink: /faq/viewing-images-on-the-photos-tab
 category: faq
-published:
+published: false
 ---

 Images uploaded with data can now be viewed in a photos gallery under the **Photos** tab.
 The photos tab displays all the images in one page which makes viewing images a lot easier as opposed to viewing them in each submission on the **Table** view.

 ![](/content/screenshots/faq/photos-tab-1.png)

 The image caption shows the image’s number in the dataset and the submission it is attached to.

 ![](/content/screenshots/faq/photos-tab-2.png)